bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: RECOMMENDED

-The `Label` field in the data dictionary contains a presentation label for the datafile field being described.
+The `Label` field in the data dictionary specifies a presentation label for the datafile field being described.
 Labels are strings; they may be a human readable form of the [Id](#field-id).
 In the case where data represents the response to survery questions, the label is often the text of the question that was asked.

 Because the Label can be used in many presentations of RADx data, it would not be unusual for entries without a Label to cause issues in some software.